-What time do Canelo vs GGG ring walks start this weekend?
+What time do Canelo vs GGG ring walks start tonight?

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Canelo vs GGG 3 time: When do ring walks start in UK and US this weekend?
+Canelo vs GGG 3 time: When do ring walks start in UK and US tonight?

 All you need to know as the rivals prepare to complete their trilogy